aishwaryamuralipadikkal/RubiksCube3D/rubik_cube-master/README.md

 ## Documentation

-This project was done for a Computer Graphics course in my last graduation period at Universidade Federal de Uberlândia along with 3 mates.

-Everything is in one file just because.
+This project is a part of my Computer Graphics and Multimedia Project, which is to create a virtual Rubik's Cube that can be solved with the help of mouse or keyboard fucntions.

 **Compile with:** *make*